Turgon37/docker-smtp-relay/README.md

 To create a generic account for this host you have to run this command into the container

 ```
-/saslpasswd.sh -u domain.com -c username
+docker exec -it smtp-relay /opt/postfix/saslpasswd.sh -u domain.com -c username
 ```

 You have to replace domain.com with your relay domain and you will be prompt for password two times.
+Then you will be prompted for password two times

    * Add multiple SASL users :

 If you want to add multiple sasl users at the same time you can mount (-v) your credentials list to /etc/postfix/client_sasl_passwd
 This list must contains one credential per line and for each line use the syntax  'USERNAME PASSWORD'  (the username and the password are separated with a blank space)